hajke-gu/text-mod/README.md

 ## Acknowledgments

-- Thanks to the team at [TIBCO Spotfire](https://www.tibco.com/products/tibco-spotfire) for all the support in the development of this extension
+- Thanks to the team at [TIBCO Spotfire](https://www.tibco.com/products/tibco-spotfire) for all the support in the development of this extension as well as for developing the environment in which this extension has been constructed